tmd and its symptoms

 One of the most common causes of dental distress is a bad bite.
 Bad bites induce TMJ dysfunction which in turn compress nerves within the joint space, making neck muscles tighter, resulting in headaches.

-Another known cause of headache is viral/bacterial infection, heavy metal deposits, and nutritional imbalance.
+Another known cause of headaches is viral/bacterial infection, heavy metal deposits, and nutritional imbalance.
 Through detoxification, proper nutritional supplementation, and control of viral/bacterial infections, various types of chronic headaches have been relieved in the absence of complicating medical problems.

 The Resultant Force Vector Technique provides the unique ability to reduce abnormal muscle tension and to restore balance within the body by correcting bite and establishing physiological functions.